rdegges/rdegges-blog/articles/2011/live-simply.md

 sort of power can greatly simplify your life by providing you with clear insights into whatever you're doing at the moment.

-## Pace Yourself
+Pace Yourself

 As a person who is an all-or-nothing type of guy, this lesson has been particularly hard for me to apply to myself.
 However, pacing yourself does yield simplicity.

 In my case, I often overwork.
-I've been known (as my wife!) to work 16-hour days for weeks at a time.
+I've been known (ask my wife!) to work 16-hour days for weeks at a time.
 Other than the fact that it is extremely unhealthy to work that much, my overworking causes a lot of mental hardships.
 It makes me stressed, irritable, and generally unproductive.
 The further I push myself past my limits, the more complex everything seems.
 Only when I pace myself and try to live a balanced life do things seem to fall back into place.

-## Be Conscious
+Be Conscious

 It's extremely difficult to apply yourself consciously to the present.
 I find that a majority of my time is spent in a semi-conscious state, just kind of